Waffleer/Custom-Items-Vanilla/README.md

 How To use Pack

-    Download Repository, and move the corisponding version folder from final to your desktop or wherever final/1.17
+    Download Repository, and move the corisponding version folder from Final Project to your desktop or wherever Final Project/1.17
     This should give you a folder with the Data Pack, the Reasouce Pack, and the compiler.

     Open the Folder (1.17 or 1.16) in VS code or an equivelance of it.